Why Your Brain Creates Obstacles to Your Own Goals

 - Predictable outcomes

-- Known effort levels
+- Known levels of effort

-This creates a strange paradox:
+This creates an interesting paradox:

 How Your Brain Creates Obstacles Without You Realizing It